 All children have had a right to free basic education since the UN Declaration on Human Rights in 1948 and the UN Convention on the Rights of the Child (1989).
-This right was reaffirmed at the Jomtien (1990) and Dakar (2000) Global Education Conferences, by the UNICEF School Fee Abolition Initiative, and most recently by the UN Secretary General's commitment to "Education First" (2013).
+This right was reaffirmed at the Jomtien (UNESCO, 1990) and Dakar (UNESCI, 2000) Global Education Conferences, by the UNICEF School Fee Abolition Initiative (UNICEF, 2005), and more recently by the UN Secretary General's commitment to "Education First" (UNESCO, 2012).
 Thus, U.N. member States remain committed to providing fee-free schools that impose no costs on the households, especially the poorest.
 States are the "provider of last resort" and have to ensure that no child is excluded from quality education by price.
 Fee- paying private schools undermine the right to free education of quality and ration equitable access by price.